-The author claims to provide you with a blueprint for maximal strength along with muscle size, an hybrid workout strategy that encompasses power lifting and bodybuilding principles.
+The author claims to provide you with a blueprint for maximal strength along with muscle size, a hybrid workout strategy that encompasses powerlifting and bodybuilding principles.

-The idea behind this concept is simple and stems from the notion that power lifters, while kings of pure strength, lack the esthetics and sheer size of bodybuilders, while the latter are physically impressive, but not as strong as they could be.
+The idea behind this concept is simple and stems from the notion that powerlifters, while kings of pure strength, lack the esthetics and sheer size of bodybuilders, while the latter is physically impressive, but not as strong as they could be.

-The greater strength of the power lifter is the result of a high specificity training geared toward neurological efficiency and strength without a care for like low body fat and better symmetry or anything else.
+The greater strength of the powerlifter is the result of a high specificity training geared toward neurological efficiency and strength without care for low body fat and better symmetry or anything else.

 This critique will delve into the program to find out how this ambitious plan works and whether it stands up to scrutiny.

 Who Is The Right Person For This Program?